0xPolygon/polygon-docs/docs/zkEVM/specifications/pil/filling-polynomials.md

----
-id: filling-polynomial
-title: Filling Polynomials
-sidebar_label: Filling Polynomials
-description: This document describes how to fill Polynomials in PIL using JavaScript and Pilcom.
+This document describes how to fill Polynomials in PIL using JavaScript and Pilcom.
-keywords:
-  - polygon
-  - PIL
-  - zkEVM
-  - pilcom
-  - Filling Polynomials
-  - execution trace
----

 In this document, we are going to use **Javascript** and **pilcom** to generate a specific execution trace for a given PIL.

-To do so, we are going to use the execution trace of a program previously discussed in the [Connecting Programs](connect-programs.md) section.
+To do so, we are going to use the execution trace of a program previously discussed in the [Connection Arguments](connection-arguments.md) section.

 We will also use the **pil-stark** library, which is a utility that provides a framework for setup, generation and verification of proofs.
 It uses an FGL class which mimics a finite field, and it is required by some functions that provide the **pilcom** package.